 When using a mayonnaise-based potato salad, you need to let the potatoes cool completely before tossing them with a dressing.
 Warm potatoes will cause the mayonnaise to break and your salad will become very oily.

-Why use vinegar in potato salad?
+Why use vinegar in potato salads?

 Potato salad will taste bland unless the potatoes are properly seasoned.
 Adding acid, specifically vinegar, to potato salad will help brighten up the flavor.
 You should layer the vinegar and add it to both the cooking water and to the cooked potatoes while they are still warm.